extall/githelp/README.md

 ## How to

-Install the required node modules by running in the directory containing `server.js`, i.e., the root directory:
+Download this repo from GitHub in a zip folder and unpack the presentation and all the files.
+Install latest Node.js LTS.
+Finally, install the required node modules by running in the directory containing `server.js`, i.e., the root directory:

 `npm install`